Justice and Security Act 2013: European Convention on Human Rights

 Article 6 of the European Convention on Human Rights protects the right to a fair trial, an 'implied' right stemming from the 'equality of arms', that hearings should be adversarial and both parties should have access to the same evidence and witnesses.
 The European Court of Human Rights has held that Article 6 (especially the 'implied' rights) is not an absolute right and that measures restricting the rights of the defense so as to safeguard an important public interest are lawful if "strictly necessary".
 On 22 November 2012, by margins of over 100 votes, peers voted to remove ministers' exclusive right to apply for secret hearings, as a "tilting of the balance away from the free individual towards the interest of the state", and give judges the discretion in deciding on secret court hearings.
 Lord Wallace of Tankerness, representing the Government in rejecting the Lords concerns said that "at present people assumed the Government settled controversial cases because there had been 'some wrongdoing' whereas in fact it was often that relevant material could not be put before the court".

 Law Society of England and Wales

 The Law Society has repeatedly stated opposition to the use of CMPs to ordinary civil proceedings.
-The Society contends the Government has failed to present a national security case for jeopardising these fundamental constitutional principles.
-The Society re-stated this position in a letter jointly signed with General Council of the Bar, to the Minister Without Portfolio, Rt Hon Kenneth Clarke MP: "Closed Material Procedures depart from an essential principle that all parties are entitled to see and challenge all of the evidence relied upon before the court, and to combat that evidence by evidence of their own.
+The society contends the government has failed to present a national security case for jeopardising these fundamental constitutional principles.
+The society re-stated this position in a letter jointly signed with General Council of the Bar, to the Minister Without Portfolio, Kenneth Clarke MP: "Closed Material Procedures depart from an essential principle that all parties are entitled to see and challenge all of the evidence relied upon before the court, and to combat that evidence by evidence of their own.
 In addition, they undermine the principle that public justice should be dispensed in public, and will weaken fair trial guarantees of equality of arms, which are essential elements of the rule of law".